zrepl/zrepl/docs/configuration/jobs.rst

 There is also a ``manual`` snapshotting type, which covers the following use cases:

-* Separate ``snap`` job or external infrastructures for automatic snapshots: you want to use this zrepl job for replication.
+* Existing infrastructure for automatic snapshots: you only want to use this zrepl job for replication.
 * Run scripts before and after taking snapshots (like locking database tables).
   We are working on better integration for this use case: see :issue:`74`.
+* Handling snapshotting through a separate ``snap`` job.

 Note that you will have to trigger replication manually using the ``zrepl signal wakeup JOB`` subcommand in that case.